 At the Sterling Memorial Library, Yale University, John Canning & Co. conserved and restored a mural by Eugene Savage.
 It is found against the back wall of the nave surrounded by allegorical symbols representing academic schools.
 Other examples of murals we restored include Gasson Hall at Boston College and the Culinary Institute of America.

-(Left to Right) Murals from Sterling Memorial Library, Gasson Hall and Culinary Institute of America.
+(Left to Right) Murals from Sterling Memorial Library, Gasson Hall, and the Culinary Institute of America.